 Even if art isn’t your thing, The Louvre is a must-visit while in Paris.
 It’s one of the finest museums in the world, housing thousands of pieces of art including paintings, sculptures, scrolls, jewels, textiles, ceramics and more from all over the world, and from all different time periods.
 There is always a line at The Louvre – best to buy tickets for opening in advance, and arrive a few minutes early to see the iconic glass pyramid without crowds of tourists in the morning.

 This beautiful public park in the 6th Arrondissement is filled with perfectly manicured lawns, flowers, fountains, chairs and more than 100 sculptures.
 A popular spot to hang out when the weather is warm.

 If you’re looking for all the feels of a small French village, visit the hilltop neighborhood of Montmartre.
 It’s my favorite neighborhood in all of Paris, a maze of cobbled lanes lined with vintage newsstands, Parisian cafes and charming shops.
 Highlights in Montmartre include the Sacré-Cœur Basilica (highest point in Paris), La Maison Rose (Instagram darling) and main square where artists spend the day painting and selling artwork.

 Even after the tragic fire, Notre Dame remains one of the most beautiful cathedrals in Europe.
-Reconstruction of the medieval church is still underway, but it's still worth a visit to see the famous rose window and bell towers, even if it's only from the outside.
+The medieval church is a must-visit in Paris to see the famous rose window and bell towers.

 PALACE OF VERSAILLES